Ruth Bader Ginsburg temporarily blocks release of Trump's financial records

 Trump’s lawyers argued the sweeping requests for records exceed the committee’s legal authority.
 But the United States Court of Appeals for the Second Circuit in New York ruled Dec.
 3 the committees had legitimate legislative purposes for issuing the subpoenas and ordered the banks to promptly begin transmitting the documents in daily batches starting next week.

-WHITE HOUSE PRESS SEX.
+WHITE HOUSE PRESS SEC.
 STEPHANIE GRISHAM AT NANCY PELOSI: IT'S VERY PERSONAL

 Ginsburg signed the order because she’s in charge of deciding emergency appeals out of New York.
 Her decision in favor of Trump’s lawyers for a one-week delay isn’t considered an indication of how she’d rule on the merits of the broader records dispute between Trump and Congress.